Sindhura-b/Traffic-Sign-Classifier/README.md

 * Using the model to make predictions on new images
 * Analyzing the softmax probabilities of the new images

-[image1]: ./Data and classes.png "Training images along with their class ID's"
+[image1]: Data and classes.png "Training images along with their class ID's"
 [image2]: ./data_visualization.png "Visualization"
 [image3]: ./my_test_images.png "New test images"
 [image4]: ./prediction_1.jpg "Softmax predictions for test image 1"